Comic Book: Chakan The Forever Man

 - Drop the Hammer

-- Hopeless Boss Fight: The post credits boss.
+- Hopeless Boss Fight: Unless you're sufficiently equipped, the post credits boss.

 - It Has Only Just Begun: Death taunts Chakan with this in the game's credits